Argos customers ditching central heating thanks to £32 fan heater - what they say

-Argos customers praise £32 heater that runs only 8p to run and heats room quickly - how to buy
+Argos customers praise £32 heater that runs only 40p an hour and heats room quickly - how to buy

 Argos customers said the heater heats a small bedroom up really quickly and its compact form allows it to be used in any space.